2023 Solar Incentives Guide for Chatham, NJ - Tax Credits & Rebates

 - Net Metering: Don't forget to talk to your Chatham utility company about signing a net metering contract.
 This allows you to receive credit towards your monthly utility bill for the value of excess energy your solar panels generate.
 You might receive either a dollar-for-dollar credit or a percentage of the value.

 - Tax Credits: Tax credits are dollar-for-dollar reductions that lower the amount of income tax you owe the government.
 (A tax credit is different from a tax deduction.)

 Federal Solar Incentives

 When thinking about solar incentives, you likely think of federal incentives first.
-The Federal Solar Investment Tax Credit, or ITC, is probably the most commonly known federal solar incentive.
-The ITC allows you to claim a tax credit for a set percentage of your solar system's cost.
+The solar incentive that you're most familiar with is probably the Federal Solar Investment Tax Credit (ITC), which gives you a credit on your taxes equal to a specified percentage of your solar system's cost.

 More information about the new Inflation Reduction Act can be found here.
-To fully understand how the new Clean Energy Credit applies to you, talk to your local Chatham solar installation company.
+To understand how the new Clean Energy Credit might apply to you, talk to your local Chatham solar installation company.

 State & Local Solar Incentives

 Some solar incentives may be offered at the local or state level.
 Similar to federal incentives, these could include tax credits, rebates and more.
 Certain incentives are offered for only a limited time, while others are ongoing.
 These local incentives might come from your county or municipality, or from the New Jersey government.

 The variety of available solar incentives has contributed greatly to the increase in the use of solar power nationwide over the last 15 years.
 You might qualify for solar incentives from your local utility company, the federal government or the New Jersey government.
 We suggest talking to your local Chatham solar installation company for more information about these incentives and to be sure that you're getting the largest number possible for your solar system.